Skip to main content

 Cool-season lawns

 If your lawn needs a boost, fall is the best time to plant cool-season grass.
-Whether you choose to plant grass seed, install sod, or overseed an existing lawn, the mild air temperatures and warm soil encourage deep root establishment.
+Whether you choose to plant grass seed, lay new sod, or overseed an existing lawn, the mild air temperatures and warm soil encourage deep root establishment.
 Plant seed or sod about two months before the first expected frost date, and make sure it receives about an inch of water per week.

 • Kentucky Bluegrass, Poa pratensis